johnnyxxu/cognition/README.md

   is an object with these properties:
   - `route`: the route
   - `path`: the local path to the directory to serve files from
-  - `secure`: boolean - if true, route will be secured with ssl and basic auth
+  - `secure`: boolean - if true, route will be secured with tls and basic auth
   - `options`: options object passed to [serve-index][serve-index opts]

 By default, the `serveIndex` array contains a single entry: